 A community ecology approach to characterizing how pathogen-pathogen interactions affect honeybee mortality

-Keywords: pollinator, virus, coinfection, honeybee, arroa, osema
+Keywords: pollinator, virus, coinfection, honeybee, Varroa, Nosema

 Intellectual Merit: There has been a recent call for experts in infectious disease to apply community ecology approaches to studying host-parasite and parasite-parasite interactions.
 (6).
-The importance of considering coinfection is of vital importance as multiple infection is common and the repercussions poorly understood (5).
+The importance of considering coinfection is of vital importance as multiple infection is common and the repercussions are poorly understood (5).
 The vetted models and methods of the field of community ecology can be readily applied to the relatively understudied field of coinfection.

 It is estimated that around one third of the world’s food is dependent upon animal-mediated pollination, the majority of which is provided by bees (1).
-Given their agricultural and ecological importance, documented declines of bee species across the globe has garnered much attention.
-Among the top threats to these important pollinators () pests and pathogens including Nosema spp., Varroa mites, and numerous RNA viruses. olonare likely to host multiple pathogens at one time (CITE)our understanding of coinfectionhow these pathogens interact with each other within a host is severely lacking.
-Coinfections might play an important role in colony collapse disorder (CCD) and are understudied in bee research literature (4).
-If one thinks of the colony or even the individual bee as an environment inhabited by a community of pathogens, the advantages of this way of thinking become apparent.y goal is to advance our understanding of the mechanisms and outcomes related to coinfection by applying fundamental principles of community ecology to a honey bee disease system.
-I will focus on four honeybee pathogens known to adversely affect bee health: Nosema ceranae (a microsporidian parasite), Varroa destructor (an arthropod ectoparasite) and two RNA viruses, deformed wing virus (DWV) and black queen cell virus (BQCV) to address 3 main research objectives: Using a combination of field surveys, laboratory experiments, and epidemiological modeling, I will examine: 1) How temporal variation in disease prevalence and load affects patterns of coinfection 2) How pathogens interact with each other once coinfection has occurred and 3) he synergistic effects, due to pathogen-pathogen interactions influence host mortality at both the individual and colony levels.
-In addition to furthering disease ecology, my proposed research will improve native and managed pollinator conservation by using the results of this study to inform the beekeeping community of the importance of treating for high-risk pathogen combinations that increase bee mortality.
+Given their agricultural and ecological importance, documented declines of bee species across the globe has garnered much attention (CITE).
+Among the top threats to these important pollinators (CITE) are pests and pathogens including Nosema spp., Varroa mites, and numerous RNA viruses.
+Colonies of bees and even individual bees are likely to host multiple pathogens at one time (CITE).
+Coinfection of multiple pathogens is linked to colony collapse disorder (CCD) and high mortality in honey bees (CITE).
+However, our understanding of coinfection, specifically, how these pathogens interact with each other within a host is severely lacking (CITE).
+My goal is to advance our understanding of the mechanisms and outcomes related to coinfection by applying fundamental principles (Concepts?) of community ecology to a honey bee disease system.
+I will focus on four honeybee pathogens known to adversely affect bee health: Nosema ceranae (a microsporidian parasite), Varroa destructor (an arthropod ectoparasite) and two RNA viruses, deformed wing virus (DWV) and black queen cell virus (BQCV).
+Using a combination of field surveys, laboratory experiments, and epidemiological modeling, I will examine: 1) How temporal variation in disease prevalence and load affects patterns of coinfection 2) How pathogens interact with each other once coinfection has occurred and 3) How the synergistic effects, due to pathogen-pathogen interactions influence host mortality at both the individual and colony levels.
+In addition to furthering study of disease ecology, my proposed research will improve native and managed pollinator conservation by improving our understanding of high-risk pathogen combinations that increase bee mortality.

 1) Temporal Variation and Patterns of Coinfection: I will determine how four common honeybee pathogens fluctuate in load and prevalence through time, and how these fluctuations influence patterns of coinfection.
-Approach: In North Carolina in the winter of 2017, 32 induvial colonies spread across 3 comparable field sites were sampled for the 4 previously mention pathogens of interest.
+Approach: In 2017, 32 induvial colonies spread across 3 comparable field sites were sampled for the 4 previously mention pathogens of interest.
 Samples were conducted at 3 time points every 4 weeks (Fig. 1).
-RNA viruses were quantified using qPCR, N. ceranae was counted using a hemocytometer, and V. destructor loads determined using standardized methods from the honeybee research guide (7).
+RNA viruses were quantified using qPCR, Nosema spp. was counted using a hemocytometer, and Varroa mite loads determined using standardized methods from the honeybee research guide (7).
 In addition, standardized colony population and quality measurements were taken at each point.
-I am currently in the process of analyzing these data and preparing the manuscript.
 Preliminary findings indicate that during times of increased pathogen prevalence, the probability of certain coinfections occurring increase significantly.
 Most notably, when V. destructor is in high prevalence, colonies are more likely to have high BQCV and DWV loads.